bkw777/NODE_DATAPAC/README.md

 [MiniNDP_EZ512.bom.csv](PCB/out/MiniNDP_EZ512.bom.csv)

 ### MiniNDP type E
-This was the default version until recently.
-The schematic is like the original DATAPAC.
-( HC138, 3 x HC161, HC574, active-low BYTE & BLOCK internal signals )

-It uses more parts and has a more complicated schematic and is more difficult to hand-solder, but in some ways is still the most flexible and practical version.

-* All of the parts are more common and more readily available.
+* More common components, more likely to always be available.
+* Circuit is more like the original NODE version.
-* Supports 512k, 256k, or 128k.
+* Supports 512K, 256K, or 128K.
 * Supports CR2032, CR2016, or CR2012, so you can choose if you want more battery life or a thinner card.
-* Supports a big tantalum cap for more grace period.
+* Supports a big tantalum cap for more battery-change grace period.

 ![](PCB/out/MiniNDP_E.jpg)
 ![](PCB/out/MiniNDP_E.top.jpg)